Texiwill/aac-lib/base/README.md

 based Linux distribution.

 #### vcli
-Installs vSphere CLI if the appropriate .tar.gz file exists in the directory with the aac-base installers.
+Installs vSphere CLI using vsm to download the latest file.

 #### ovftool
-Installs ovftool if the appropriate .bundle.gz file exists in the directory with the aac-base installers.
+Installs ovftool using vsm to download the latest file.

 #### vma
-Installs powercli, ovftool, and vcli to create a vSphere Management Appliance.
-The same requirements exist for vSphere CLI as it calls the same script.
+Installs vsm, powercli, ovftool, and vcli to create a vSphere Management Appliance.

+#### vsm
+Install a port of VMware's Software Manager to Linux.

 #### puppetbase
 Installs the Puppet 4.x agents for use with a Puppet Server.